View this PGP as a PDF file.

 - The school supports collaboration between the financial aid office and other offices within the school.

-- The school supports collegial relationships with other schools and organizations for professional development, exchange of best practices, and other information sharing as appropriate.
+- The school supports collegial relationships with other schools and organizations for professional development, exchange of best practices, and other information sharing as appropriate and consistent with applicable antitrust laws.